The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 Otherwise known as a multi-policy discount, a multi-line discount refers to having two kinds of insurance with one company.
 If you currently have a renters or homeowners policy, consider insuring your classic car with the same company.
-If bundled together, on average, you can save between $72-$110 on your car insurance.
+If bundled together, on average, you can save between $72 and $110 on your car insurance.

 This discount is pretty self-explanatory.
 Usually, your classic car isn’t your main form of transportation.
 So, try having your A-to-B car insured by the same insurance company as your classic car so you can be eligible for a multi-car discount.